kaisenlinux/manpages-dev/category/Hardware/fio.md

    I/O latency
        latency_target=time
               If  set, fio will attempt to find the max performance point that the given workload will run at while maintaining a latency below this target.
 When the unit is omitted, the value is interpreted in microseconds.
 See latency_window and latency_percentile.

        latency_window=time
               Used with latency_target to specify the sample window that the job is run at varying queue depths to test the performance.
 When the unit is omitted,  the  value  is  inter‐ preted in microseconds.

        latency_percentile=float
               The  percentage of I/Os that must fall within the criteria specified by latency_target and latency_window.
 If not set, this defaults to 100.0, meaning that all I/Os must be equal or below to the value set by latency_target.

        latency_run=bool
               Used with latency_target.
 If false (default), fio will find the highest queue depth that meets latency_target and exit.
 If true, fio will continue running and try  to  meet latency_target by adjusting queue depth.

-       max_latency=time
+       max_latency=time[,time][,time]
               If  set,  fio  will exit the job with an ETIMEDOUT error if it exceeds this maximum latency.
 When the unit is omitted, the value is interpreted in microseconds.
+Comma-sepa‐ rated values may be specified for reads, writes, and trims as described in blocksize.

        rate_cycle=int
               Average bandwidth for rate and rate_min over this number of milliseconds.
 Defaults to 1000.